SihanCai/BobSquad/ReadMe.md

 # Bob's Bus Tour

-Bob's Bus Tour is a website where you can learn about the lesser known systemic discrimination towards the black populatin throughout St. Louis history. **Please read before making contributions to this website.**
+Bob's Bus Tour is a website where you can learn about the systemic discrimination towards the black populatin that has ocurred throughout St. Louis history. **Please read before making contributions to this website.**

 ## Hosting

-Bob's bus tour is currently hosted on an AWS ubuntu 20.04.2 ec2 instance.
+Bob's bus tour is currently hosted on an AWS ec2 instance running Ubuntu 20.04.2.
 We are using apache2 to serve the main page of our website.
 By default apache2 serves up "/var/www/html/index.html" as the homepage of the website.
-Currently we have this html page immediately redirect to the home page of the repository stored in "/var/www/html/BobSquad/"
+Currently we have this html page immediately redirect to the home page of the repository stored in "/var/www/html/BobSquad/Window/index.html"

 To update the website after pushing changes to the repository:
 1. ssh into the ec2 instance by running the following command in the root directory of this repository: